matthieudelaro/nvidia-docker-wiki/Using-nvidia-docker.md

 ```

 > Executing `nvidia-docker run --rm` or `nvidia-docker rm -v` might remove some of the volumes required by `nvidia-docker`.
-> If that's the case, you will need to setup the volumes again.
+> If that's the case, you will need to set up the volumes again.

 ## Running it remotely